taolicd/taolicd.github.io/_posts/2019-08-08-Intro_API_blog.md

 Tip: The GET method is the default method in a web browser, which is why when you browse a website, you just need to type the URL (universal resource locator) and the optional parameters and do not need to include the Get keyword.

-### Chrome REST client
+### REST client

-To try how REST API works, you can install a Chrome plugin called [Advanced REST client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo).
+To try out how REST APIs work, you can install a Chrome plugin called [Advanced REST client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo).

+### cURL command line interface

+cURL is another awesome tool you can use to interact with REST APIs.
+For more information, see [this blog on codepedia](https://www.codepedia.org/ama/how-to-test-a-rest-api-from-command-line-with-curl/).

+### OpenAPI and Swagger UI

+The Swagger UI provides user-friendly interactive API documentation for visualizing and interacting with REST API resources.
+For more information, see [swagger.io](https://swagger.io/tools/swagger-ui/).

 ## Where to find interesting APIs